Isaac A. Packer Farm

-The Isaac A. Packer Farm is an historic American home and farm complex which is located in Woodward Township in Clinton County, Pennsylvania.
+The Isaac A. Packer Farm is an historic home and farm complex which is located in Woodward Township in Clinton County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1991.

 History and architectural features

 The farmhouse was built in 1885, and is a 2 1/2-story, L-shaped stone dwellingwhich was designed in the Victorian Gothic style.
 The house is built from sandstone in hues of purple and gray.
 Also located on the property are a contributing three-story bank barn (1905), a stone lime kiln, and a well (1886).

-It was listed on the National Register of Historic Places in 1991.